ahmetaa/poppy/README.md

 This structure only hold non-zero elements in it.
 Therefore it is compact.
 Internally it is actually a hash table that uses linear probing.
 It is more efficient than using Map<int,num> structure.
 Most vector arithmetic operations are not yet added to the code.

+## Bloom Filter (BloomFilter)
+*BloomFilter* class in bloom_filter.dart is a simple Bloom Filter implementation.
+This structure guarantess if a key is "not" added to it.
+However it cannot guarantee if a key really added before.
+Implementation uses three simple hash functions (actually same functioun with different seeds) and a 32 bit int backed bit vector.
+It uses 12 bits per key and false poisitive ratio is around 1.1%.
+Intended key amount can be defined in the constructor.
+For now about 170 million keys can be used.
+By default it provides around %1 false poitive ratio for 10,000 keys.